-Hiring a Shopify Expert to create 3D models
+Hiring a Shopify Partner to create 3D models

-Shopify Experts are experienced, Shopify-vetted industry professionals who have extensive knowledge about creating and updating Shopify stores.
-You can hire Shopify Experts to help you with creating 3D models for your online store.
-To learn more about Shopify Experts, see Hiring a Shopify Expert.
+Shopify Partners are experienced industry professionals who have extensive knowledge about creating and updating Shopify stores.
+You can hire Shopify Partners to help you create 3D models for your online store.
+Learn more about Hiring a Shopify Partner.

-When you submit a job request, you're not committing to hire a Shopify Expert.
-This step only submits a description of your project to available experts, who then review your request.
-If an expert decides to work with you, then they'll contact you with more information about their fees and how to start the process.
+When you contact a Partner, you're not committing to hire a Shopify Partner.
+This step only submits a request to the Partner who then reviews your request.
+If a Partner decides to work with you, then they'll contact you with more information about their fees and how you can start working together.

-If you haven't provided product photos and product dimensions already as part of your job request, then the expert requests them from you.
+If you haven't provided product photos and product dimensions already as part of your job request, then the Partner requests them from you.
 Follow the specifications below when taking photos and measurements.

 3D models are created using photos.
-To create the 3D model, the Shopify Expert needs photos of your products from multiple angles:
+To create the 3D model, the Shopify Partner needs photos of your products from multiple angles:

 When taking photos of your product, follow these guidelines: